-- 1.1 Individuals who intend to operate an equipment airside must possess an Airside Vehicle Operator's Permit (AVOP).
+- 1.1 Every person who drives a vehicle airside must possess an Airside Vehicle Operator's Permit (AVOP).
 Contractors or visitors not in possession of an AVOP may drive on the airside if escorted by, or in the company of, an AVOP holder.
-This permit will be issued on satisfactory completion of the airside written and practical assessment, which will be administered by MBJ Airports Limited (amended January 2012). - 1.2 There are two types of AVOP: D and D/A. Personnel who operate vehicles on aprons and/or service roads and do not need to go on taxiways and runways must have a D/A AVOP.
-Personnel who need to go on or cross controlled surfaces in the performance of their work must have a D AVOP, which also entitles them to go anywhere permitted by the D/A AVOP.

-1.3 AVOP holders must maintain a current and valid driver's licence for the type of vehicle that they operate.
+New airport employees must first obtain a learner "L" permit which is valid for six (6) weeks and drive only in the company of a qualified AVOP holder.
+Employees not desiring the "L" permit must be employed for six (6) months prior to acquiring AVOP. - 1.2 There are two types of AVOP: D and D/A. Personnel who operate vehicles on aprons and/or service roads and do not need to go on taxiways and runways must have a D/A AVOP.
+Personnel who need to go on or cross controlled surfaces in the performance of their work must have a D AVOP, which also entitles them to go anywhere permitted by the D/A AVOP. - 1.3 AVOP holders must maintain a current and valid driver's licence for the type of vehicle that they operate.

-1.4 AVOP applicants must complete the AVOP form available from the Operations Centre, MBJ Airports Limited and then pass the AVOP written & practical tests administered by MBJ Airports Limited. staff members responsible for the AVOP program.

-- 1.5 An AVOP will remain valid if used on a regular basis.
-However, a person who does not drive airside for a period in excess of 12 months may be required to re- validate their AVOP through additional testing.
+- 1.4 AVOP applicants must complete the AVOP form available from the Operations Centre, MBJ Airports Ltd. and then pass the AVOP written & practical tests administered by MBJ Airports Ltd. staff members responsible for the AVOP program. - 1.5 An AVOP will remain valid if used on a regular basis.
+However, a person who does not drive airside for a period in excess of 12 months may be required to revalidate their AVOP through additional testing.
 An AVOP may also be revoked. - 1.6 Effective 1 June, 2008, current AVOP holders are required to sit AVOP recertification examinations every two (2) years (and/or coinciding with the expiration of their restricted area passes) in order to remain AVOP qualified.
 Employees may obtain an Airside Recertification Programme booklet from the MBJ Airports Limited Operations Centre. - 1.7 The AVOP will cease to be valid as soon as the holder is no longer employed at Sangster international Airport.
 Also, any change in employment status that no longer requires the AVOP holder to drive airside, must be immediately reported to the AVOP Office.
 AVOP holders must inform MBJ if their Driver's Licence is suspended. - 1.8 It is the responsibility of the AVOP holder to continually review the Airside Traffic Directives to remain aware of the requirements contained therein.